Cross Attention-guided Dense Network for Images Fusion: Introduction

 \section{Introduction}

-Image fusion, which aims at unifying the feature information from different source images into an efficient representation and advancing the visual perception performance of humans and machines.
-Particularly, image fusion has a wide and various applications in computer vision, such as multi-modal image fusion: infrared and visible image fusion\citep{li2018densefuse}, RGB and depth image fusion for semantic segmentation\citep{wang2020deep}, medical image fusion\citep{ma2020ddcgan}, etc; multi-focus image fusion\citep{zhang2021mff}; multi-exposure image fusion\citep{ram2017deepfuse}, etc. \\ In recent years, traditional methods for image fusion take the lead and group three main directions: transform domain approach\citep{cao2014multi}, sparse representation\citep{bin2016efficient,zhang2018sparse}, various component analysis\citep{kuncheva2013pca}.
-While many traditional methods are proposed and perform well in image fusion task, there also exists shortcoming and limitations: the feature extraction relies on handcrafted, lack of flexibility and generalization ability.
-With the development and wide application of deep learning, the limitations of traditional methods got a certain breakthrough and many image fusion methods based on deep learning are proposed\citep{ram2017deepfuse,li2018densefuse,ma2019fusiongan}.
-Although existing methods proposed based on deep learning improve the performance and generalization ability, image fusion still suffer from feature extraction and modelling spatial correspondence learning from source images issues.
-For example, design fusion strategy need more artificial for different fusion tasks, the balance of feature extraction and effective jointly representation learning from source images.
-In order to solve the mentioned problems, in this paper we proposed a novel cross attention-guided dense network for multi-task image fusion which is constructed by cross attention-guided densenet, auxiliary network, and merging network.
-Modelling the cross-correlation, we proposed the cross attention-guided dense network focus on the spatial correspondence from source images by dense connected strategy.
-Avoiding lack of the global information, we adopted an auxiliary network for extract the long-range information.
+Image fusion aims at unifying the feature information from different source images into an efficient representation and advancing the visual perception performance of humans and machines.
+Particularly, image fusion has a wide and various applications in computer vision, such as multi-modal image fusion: infrared and visible image fusion\cite{li2018densefuse}, RGB and depth image fusion for semantic segmentation\cite{wang2020deep}, medical image fusion\cite{ma2020ddcgan}, etc; multi-focus image fusion\cite{zhang2021mff}; multi-exposure image fusion\cite{ram2017deepfuse}, etc. \\ In recent years, traditional methods for image fusion take the lead and group three main directions: transform domain approach\cite{cao2014multi}, sparse representation\cite{bin2016efficient,zhang2018sparse}, various component analysis\cite{kuncheva2013pca}.
+While many traditional methods are proposed and perform well in image fusion task, there also exists shortcoming and limitations: the feature extraction relies on handcrafted, and lack flexibility and generalization ability.
+With the development and wide application of deep learning, the limitations of traditional methods got a certain breakthrough and many image fusion methods based on deep learning are proposed\cite{ram2017deepfuse,li2018densefuse,ma2019fusiongan}.
+Although existing methods proposed based on deep learning improve the performance and generalization ability, image fusion still suffer from feature extraction and modeling spatial correspondence learning from source images issues.
+For example, the design fusion strategy needs more artificial for different fusion tasks, the balance of feature extraction, and effective joint representation learning from source images. \\ In order to solve the mentioned problems, in this paper, we proposed a novel cross-attention-guided dense network for image fusion which is constructed by cross attention guided densenet, auxiliary network, and merging network.
+Modeling the cross-correlation, we proposed the cross-attention-guided dense network focus on the spatial correspondence from source images by a densely connected strategy.
+Avoiding a lack of global information, we adopted an auxiliary network to build the long-distance correspondence for source images.
 To better reconstruct the fusion image, we adopted a residual connect merging network to aggregate the fusion feature from source images. \\ The main contributions of this paper are summarized as follows: \begin{itemize} \item A. We propose a novel multi-task images fusion method, which is named Cross Attention-guided Dense Network for Images Fusion(CADNIF).
-It utilizes the advantage of the deep neural network model with attention mechanisms, and improves the ability of feature extraction and modelling spatial correspondence from source images effectively and robustness. \item B. We propose a new attention-guided dense network to modelling spatial correspondence from source images.
-To preserve more global information and details from source images, we employ an auxiliary network to capture long-range information and a dilated residual dense blocks with larger receptive field for reconstructing the fusion image. \item C. Extensive experiments on different datasets validate the superiority of the proposed CADNIF, which is successfully applied to multi image fusion tasks with superior performance against the state-of-the-art methods. \end{itemize}
+It utilizes the advantage of the deep neural network model with attention mechanisms and improves the ability of feature extraction and modeling spatial correspondence from source images effectively and in robustness. \item B. We introduce different cross-attention-guided fusion modules to effectively model the spatial correspondence and global correspondence from source images, the cross spatial attention, and the cross self-attention are applied according to the characteristics in the source images. \item C. Extensive experiments on different datasets validate the superiority of the proposed CADNIF, which is successfully applied to multi-image fusion tasks with superior performance against the state-of-the-art methods. \end{itemize}